sebastiantoh/tp/docs/DeveloperGuide.md

 ![ArchiveExecuteAddSequenceDiagram](images/ArchiveExecuteAddSequenceDiagram.png)

+*Fig. 29 - Sequence diagram illustrating the execution of the `AddCommand`*

 #### Error Handling within the `Logic` component

 The below activity diagram shows the overall process of execution of `archive add 1`.